Ekhon

 It is Bangladesh's first television channel dedicated to business and financial programming.
 Ekhon is based in Tikatuli, Dhaka.
-It is also a sister channel to Somoy TV, which is also owned by City Group.

 History

 Licensing and test broadcasts

 Ekhon was licensed as "Spice Television" (স্পাইস টেলিভিশন) by the Bangladesh Telecommunication Regulatory Commission in 2017.
-It commenced experimental broadcasts via the Bangabandhu-1 satellite on 30 July 2021 using the Spice Television name, after it signed an agreement with BSCL on 28 July of that year to use the satellite for broadcasting.
+It commenced experimental broadcasts via the Bangladesh-1 satellite on 30 July 2021 using the Spice Television name, after it signed an agreement with BSCL on 28 July of that year to use the satellite for broadcasting.
 The channel later commenced the 'Nirman Porbo' test broadcast on 16 December 2021, coinciding the Bangladeshi victory day.
 On 30 May 2022, Ekhon signed a corporate agreement with state-owned telecommunications company TeleTalk, which would provide various services to the television channel at an affordable price.

 Launch

 Although originally planning to do so on 16 December 2021, the channel was officially launched using the "Ekhon" name on 9 June 2022, as the first television channel in Bangladesh to air business-related programming and the thirty-seventh television channel overall to be launched in the country.